-- The Collaborative is working to finalize the draft Catalyst Funding Scoring Criteria Guidelines (scoring rubric) and the application and evaluation process.
-We strongly encourage you to review these criteria carefully. - A team of project scorers will be recruited from Collaborative members across the region (not restricted to voting members) to score each project proposal.
+- The Collaborative has finalized its Catalyst Funding Scoring Rubric, as well as the application and evaluation process.
+We strongly encourage you to review these criteria carefully. - A team of project scorers will be recruited from Collaborative members across the region (not restricted to Voting Members) to score each project proposal.
 These project scorers will be trained, with each project scored by (at least) three different reviewers. - A slate of the 20 highest scoring project proposals will be sent to the Voting Members for consideration.
-Five to ten projects will be awarded, totaling \$9 million in pre-development funds.
+Up to ten projects will be awarded, totaling \$9 million in pre-development funds.

-Even if you decide not to apply for Catalyst Funds or you do apply and don't receive an award, projects in our inventory will help inform the work of Sector Investment Coordinators for the next two years.
-They will be working to grow the economy and share information about sources of funding beyond California Jobs First.
+Even if you decide not to apply for Catalyst Funds or you do apply and don't receive an award, projects in our Inventory will help inform the work of Sector Investment Coordinators for the next two years.
+They will be working to grow the economy and can provide technical assistance and share information about sources of funding beyond California Jobs First.